-On St. Patrick’s Day, let’s take a look at the Australian prime ministers who were of Irish heritage.
+This St. Patrick’s Day, we look at 7 Australian prime ministers of Irish descent.

 Lyons’s grandfather, Michael Lyons, and grandmother, Bridget Lyons, were both from County Galway, and arrived in Australia in 1843.
 Lyons’s mother Ellen was also Irish-born, having come from County Kildare as a girl.
 Like Scullin, Lyons was also a Catholic.
 Unlike Scullin, he was much more sympathetic to the Irish cause and less devoted to the Imperial idea, at least in his early career.
 Later, Lyons became more attached to Britain and Empire.
 In 1935 Lyons visited Ireland, where he was slightly annoyed at having to doff his hat at a statue of Lord Carson, the Protestant Unionist who led opposition to Home Rule and who played a major role in the partition of Ireland.

 Jack Curtin’s father, John Curtin Snr, was an Irish Nationalist from County Cork.
 The elder Curtin arrived in Australia in 1873.
 He married Kate Bourke, another migrant from Cork.
 The younger John Curtin was much more interested in socialism and Australian welfare than Irish politics.